 (8) If the Commissioner determines that certification action is warranted, the certificate holder will be notified and the Commissioner will proceed as provided for in these rules.

 4. Reinstatement of a Surrendered, Suspended or Revoked Credential: An individual may apply for reinstatement of a surrendered, suspended or revoked credential subject to the requirements of 20-A M.R.S.A. §13020(4), and to the provisions of any consent agreement, court order or administrative order pursuant to which the individual’s earlier certificate, authorization or approval was surrendered, suspended or revoked.
 A reinstated credential shall be effective upon its date of issuance or upon such other designated date that is consistent with 20-A M.R.S.A. §13020(4) and with the provisions of any consent agreement, court order or administrative order pursuant to which the individual’s earlier credential was surrendered, suspended or revoked.

+Reinstatement of an individual whose credential was surrendered, suspended, or revoked for reasons of child abuse or exploitation, who seeks reinstatement under 20-A M.R.S.A. §13020(4) ¶A, must demonstrate compelling evidence of rehabilitation sufficient to warrant the public trust for the Commissioner to grant reinstatement under 20-A M.R.S.A. §13020(4) ¶B.

 5. Denial or Nonrenewal of Credential